 NavajoLand Inn of St. Michaels

 NavajoLand Inn of St. Michaels has 74 newly renovated rooms and is located just minutes away from Window Rock, AZ, the Capital of the Navajo Nation.
-This hotel features an indoor pool providing comfort and relaxation to the business or leisure traveler as well as a free full hot breakfast.
+This hotel features an indoor pool (not heated) providing comfort and relaxation to the business or leisure traveler as well as a free full hot breakfast.

 Amenities